Last Updated May 28, 2026

 Supporting SDG 15: Life on Land

-Embedded systems like this Arduino wildlife tracking device demonstrate how accessible technologies can contribute to protecting biodiversity.
+Embedded systems like this Arduino wildlife tracking device demonstrate how accessible technologies can contribute to biodiversity protection when used responsibly.
+They also show how sustainable development can move from abstract commitments into practical measurement, data collection, validation, and field-ready experimentation.

 Reproducibility

 The device is intended as a reference implementation rather than a certified wildlife telemetry collar.
-Engineers adapting it for field use should validate enclosure protection, GPS performance, battery endurance, solar charging behavior, and ethical deployment requirements under real operating conditions.
+Engineers adapting it for field use should validate enclosure protection, GPS performance, battery endurance, solar charging behavior, mounting design, data sensitivity, animal welfare requirements, and ethical deployment permissions under real operating conditions.

 Conclusion